 A comprehensive course on the welding of pipe using the shielded metal arc welding (SMAW) process and (GTAW) welding process to complete a high pressure weld.
 Welding will be done using various positions with emphasis on weld positions 5G and 6G using various electrodes.
 Topics covered include electrode selection, equipment setup, and safe shop practices.
-Prerequisite: WT 218 - Co-requisite: None

-WT 220 ADVANCED FLUX CORED ARC WELDING (FCAW) 6.0 Credits - 110 Hours - 4 Weeks This course is an advanced version of the Introduction to Flux Cored Arc Welding (FCAW) course where the student will learn more complex weldments in the 3G (vertical) and 4G (overhead) positions.
+WT 220 ADVANCED FLUX CORED ARC WELDING (FCAW)

+This course is an advanced version of the Introduction to Flux Cored Arc Welding (FCAW) course where the student will learn more complex weldments in the 3G (vertical) and 4G (overhead) positions.
 This course is designed to ready the student for testing in the AWS D1.1 industry standard.

 Prerequisite: WT115 - Co-requisite: None

-WT 221 ADVANCED LAYOUT AND FABRICATION 6.0 Credits - 110 Hours - 4 Weeks An advanced course in layout and fabrication.
+WT 221 ADVANCED LAYOUT AND FABRICATION

+An advanced course in layout and fabrication.
 Includes production and fabrication of layout, tools, and processes.
 Emphasis on application of fabrication and layout skills.
-Prerequisite: WT 116 - Co-requisite: None